White spaces (radio): South Korea

 In South Korea, the government has supported the use of TV white space (TVWS) technologies as part of initiatives to expand rural internet access and enhance disaster communications.
-In 2020, the Ministry of Science and ICT selected a portable Wi-Fi device based on TVWS, developed by Innonet Co., Ltd., as an official R&D Innovation Product.
+In 2020, the Ministry of Science and ICT selected a portable Wi-Fi device based on TVWS, developed by INNONET as an official R&D Innovation Product.

 That same year, the company participated in a regulatory sandbox pilot to test wireless public internet services using TVWS on cruise ships and buses in remote areas.
-Innonet’s technologies have since been used internationally, including deployments in South Africa, Tanzania, and Colombia.
+INNONET’s technologies have since been used internationally, including deployments in South Africa, Tanzania, and Colombia.

+In September 2022, South Korea’s Ministry of Science and ICT approved a regulatory sandbox demonstration exemption for a project titled “TV White Space (TVWS)-based underground tunnel industrial accident prevention solution,” jointly proposed by a consortium led by Hyundai Engineering & Construction and INNONET.
+The approval was granted following review by the 23rd ICT Regulatory Sandbox Review Committee, allowing the project to proceed with field demonstrations under relaxed regulatory conditions.

+The project applies TVWS-based wireless communication technology to underground construction sites, where conventional cellular relay installations are often difficult or costly due to environmental constraints.
+By deploying mobile TVWS transmission and reception units, the system enables wireless connectivity throughout tunnel sections without the need for extensive cabling.
+According to project documentation, the technology supports non-line-of-sight communication and is intended to improve situational awareness and communication between underground workers and surface control areas during construction and emergency scenarios.

-In 2025, Innonet Co., Ltd., a South Korea-based ICT company, received the Silver Award in the “Innovation for Connectivity” category at the G20 MSME Digital Innovation Challenge held in Cape Town, South Africa.
+In 2025, INNONET a South Korea-based ICT company, received the Silver Award in the “Innovation for Connectivity” category at the G20 MSME Digital Innovation Challenge held in Cape Town, South Africa.
 The company was recognized for its development of fixed and portable TVWS base stations, including satellite backhaul backpack units designed for public safety and rural connectivity.
-Innonet’s platforms integrate TVWS technology with smart farming, telemedicine, and construction monitoring systems to support digital inclusion and infrastructure resilience.
+INNONET’s platforms integrate TVWS technology with smart farming, telemedicine, and construction monitoring systems to support digital inclusion and infrastructure resilience.
 The award highlighted the global application of TVWS in addressing connectivity gaps across rural, underground, and disaster-affected areas.

+In December 2025, South Korea’s Ministry of Science and ICT granted a regulatory sandbox demonstration exemption for a TV White Space (TVWS)-based emergency mobile base station and quadruped robot service, jointly proposed by a consortium consisting of the Gyeonggi-do Fire Service Academy and INNONET.
+The project was intended for use in underground disaster environments, including scenarios involving disruptions to conventional mobile networks.

+As part of the exemption, temporary increases in transmission power limits for mobile TVWS devices were permitted, raising the maximum output from 100 mW per 6 MHz to 1 W per 6 MHz.